thiagotobiasturk/thiagotobiasturk/README.md

 Framework Development: I create and maintain frameworks using Cucumber, designed to be as understandable as possible for individuals with limited knowledge in test automation.

 💼 Experience
-I have collaborated with companies such as Lirmi and PetPartners, where I designed and maintained automation tests to validate their websites and optimized their CI/CD pipelines.
+I have collaborated with companies such as Lirmi and PetPartners, where I designed and maintained automation tests to validate their websites .

 📂 Highlighted Projects